 In order to finance, among other things, part of the aggregate consideration payable by the Company pursuant to the Proposed Acquisition of Aspire, the Company, NeoGames Connect S.à r.l. and NeoGames Connect Limited have entered into the Interim Facilities Agreement with the Interim Lenders (each as defined below).
 Notwithstanding the entry into the Interim Facilities Agreement, the Company will seek to negotiate and execute a long-form financing agreement prior to the Closing Date to replace the Interim Facilities (each as defined below).
 In relation to this, the Company and NeoGames Connect S.à r.l. also entered into the Commitment Letter (as defined below).
-Pursuant to the terms of the Commitment Letter, BXC (as defined below) has committed to make available, in connection with the Proposed Acquisition of Aspire, the Senior Facilities (as defined below) which shall be documented pursuant to the Senior Facilities Agreement is signed and each initial condition precedent thereunder is irrevocably satisfied or waived as evidenced by delivery of a duly signed and unqualified conditions precedent letter thereunder.
+Pursuant to the terms of the Commitment Letter, BXC (as defined below) has committed to make available, in connection with the Proposed Acquisition of Aspire, the Senior Facilities (as defined below) which shall be documented pursuant to the Senior Facilities Agreement (as defined below).
+If no Interim Facility has been funded prior to such time, the Interim Facility Agreement shall automatically terminate on the date on which the Senior Facilities Agreement is signed and each initial condition precedent thereunder is irrevocably satisfied or waived as evidenced by delivery of a duly signed and unqualified conditions precedent letter thereunder.
 For more information regarding the financing for the Proposed Acquisition of Aspire, see "Operating and Financial Review and Prospects - Liquidity and Capital Resources - Financing for the Proposed Acquisition of Aspire" below.